 Loan helmets are available.
 You may bring your own helmet; it will be subject to inspection and approval by the instructors.
+Half helmets are not allowed in the course.

 Eye protection

 Helmet face shield or goggles.
 Glasses and sunglasses are acceptable for the basic course but are not recommended for regular street riding.